By a Client of Aches Away Massage Therapy

 Although I didn’t fall asleep while floating, I completely zoned out and lost all sense of time.
 I know I wasn’t asleep, but I don’t remember all my thoughts, either.
 It was just spacey and peaceful.
 At the same time, it was surprising how quickly my senses sharpened.
 I don’t think I have ever been in such a state of total relaxation.

-After my hour was up, a post float nine-minute shower was required to remove all salt.
+After my hour was up, a post float 9-minute shower was required to remove all salt.
 Aches Away features a dressing room with a hair dryer and all the other necessities to get you back to your day after your float session is complete.
 Was I magically transformed?
 Maybe that would be an exaggeration.
-I did have amazing energy for the rest of the day, and I can’t remember when I’ve had a better night’s sleep.
+But I did have amazing energy for the rest of the day and I can’t remember when I’ve had a better night’s sleep.

-Float therapy is definitely worth trying — at least once.
-I was not in any sort of pain, so for me, it was a way to de-stress and get mentally recharged.
+Float therapy is definitely worth trying—at least once.
+I was not in any sort of pain, so for me, it was a way to de-stress and get mentally re-charged.
 For people who have pain issues, I think it would most certainly help.
 The benefits are reported to be better when it’s done on a regular basis and I will absolutely be going back for another float.
 And now that I think about it—there are several people on my holiday shopping list that would love a gift certificate for this service!

-For more information on therapies that can help reduce stress and offer pain relief, contact Aches Away Massage Specialists at 309-662-2900 or online at www.aches-away.com.
+For more information on therapies that can help reduce stress and offer pain relief, contact Aches Away at 309-662-2900 or online at www.aches-away.com.
 Aches Away is locally owned by Don Thorpe and has been serving the community since 2001.
-Don recently added float therapy and infrared sauna therapy as a service to compliment massage therapy in his practice.
-Their new office is located at 3807 General Electric Road in Bloomington.
+Their mission is to help people feel better so they can live their best life.
+Their studio is located at 3807 General Electric Road in Bloomington.
 They are the only float studio in the area!